Cyphs/SteamDeckSTR/README.md

 ## Vortex

-After installing the SteamDeckSTR scripts, you should have a shortcut on the desktop to install Vortex.
-Double click it to run.
+After installing the SteamDeckSTR scripts, you should have a shortcut on the desktop to install Vortex. *Double click it to run (execute).** If you accidentally Open it, it won't run, it'll just open the script in a text editor and do nothing.

 This will automatically: